stavgafny/wheel_picker/README.md

 ### Advanced (Right Gif)

-For more control, you can also mount controllers, making them shift each other.
+For more advanced usage, you can also mount controllers, making them shift each other.
 See [example](example/lib/main.dart).

 <br />
 <br />